Buyer's guide · 2026Published July 16, 2026· Last verified August 16, 2026

 Kosmoy is the estate platform on this list: it manages agents wherever they were built rather than building them itself.
 Its master agent registry harvests agent inventories from Azure AI Foundry, AWS Bedrock, Google Vertex AI, Salesforce and ServiceNow into one list, flagging the unmatched as shadow AI; agent traffic can be routed through one OpenAI-compatible gateway with RBAC, in-path guardrails and budgets; and each agent, MCP server or private model can run inside an Action Capsule — a kernel-enforced sandbox (namespaces, cgroups v2, Seccomp, Landlock) whose only egress is its paired gateway, with per-task credentials and a live kill switch.
 EU AI Act, ISO/IEC 42001 (aligned, not certified) and NIST AI RMF evidence come from the same event log.

 It runs single-tenant in the customer's own Kubernetes, air-gap capable, with no vendor control plane — Italy's central bank and banking regulator and Europe's largest defence and aerospace group run it in production, and S&P Global initiated analyst coverage in March 2026.
-The honest concessions are on building: the no-code Agent Builder is shallower than the dedicated builders here, there is no evaluation or red-teaming suite, and no free tier.
+The honest concessions are on building: the no-code Agent Builder is shallower than the dedicated builders here, its evaluation and red-teaming suite (new in 2026) scores a 7 but trails the pure-play specialists, and there is no free tier.
 Teams build agents in Agentforce, Vertex, CrewAI or LangGraph and manage the resulting estate in Kosmoy.

 Strengths